OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 - Answer an amount
 - Alexa then asks you for your time to target (number of months)
 - Answer an amount
-- Alexa provides a feasibility of High
+- Alexa provides a feasibility of High or Low (based on your answers)

 You are going to expand the code to be able to ask for an initial amount, after that expansion the basic conversation of a financial planner is ready.